Frequently asked questions

 Do I have to take extra Cambridge examinations (STEPs)?

-We only make systematic use of other examinations for Maths and Computer Science with Maths (not for the other CST options).
-We will normally include STEP requirements as part of an offer for Maths.
+We will include STEP requirements as part of an offer for Maths and Computer Science with Maths (not for the other CST options).
 Most of the offers that we have made in recent years have asked candidates to achieve 1, 1 in STEP II and STEP III.
 We take the level of support that a school can provide into consideration when determining offer levels.
 We provide all those holding Maths offers with detailed guidance about how best to prepare for STEP.
 If you apply for Computer Science with Maths, then we'll ask you to take STEP too.

 Will I have to sit a written assessment?